yochaigal/cairn/wip/where-the-wheat-grows-tall-review.md

 - The stats are sparse and lean heavily on the flavor text, which makes conversion easier.
 - The "other names" of monsters are quite interesting.
 - Many of the spirits seem to react strongly against would-be attackers, but do not appear noticeably warlike otherwise.
 Defensive stats over offensive.
+- I wish there was more evidence of past actions in the farmstead itself, or information about its location.
+- Play aids were very helpful.
+- Windvane concept is WONDERFUL.
+- Locations of NPCs are very helpful.